real-ahmed-moussa/Projects-Portfolio/README.md

 ================
 [1] Binary Classification
 -------------------------
  1. Insurance_Policy_Classification TF ...
-Implement TF CNN to determine whether a client will buy a new insurance policy or not.
+Implement TF NN to determine whether a client will buy a new insurance policy or not.
  2. Insurance_Policy_Classification    ...
 Implement Logistic Regression, Random Forests, and SVMs to determine whether a client will buy a new inusrance policy or not.

  [2] Multi-class Classification